ielts-ops/.github/profile/README.md

 ## Introduction

-Welcome to the IELTS Operations team Github!
+Welcome to the IELTS Operations team GitHub!
 This platform serves as the central hub for collaboration, version control, and code sharing within our team.
 This guide will help you get started with the basics, and with setting up Git and GitHub access using Anaconda.

 ## Table of Contents